-The Applicant alleges and submitted sufficient evidence to show that there is price undercutting and that the imports in question are depressing and suppressing its selling prices.
-The Applicant's information indicated that it would experience a decline in sales, profit margins, market share and capacity utilisation, if the duties expire.
-It was also indicated that there would be an increase in inventories and a negative effect on cash flow, return on investment, growth, and the ability to raise capital and employment, if the duties expire.
-It was also indicated that the Applicant's market share would decrease at the expense of a corresponding increase in the market share of the dumped goods, if the duties expire.
+The Applicant alleges and submitted sufficient evidence to show that there would be price undercutting and that the imports in question are depressing and suppressing its selling prices.
+The Applicant's information indicated that it would experience a decline in sales, profit margins, production, market share, capacity utilisation, return on investment will turn negative, the cost of production will increase and it will have a negative impact on cash flow, if the duties expire.

-On this basis the Commission found that there was prima facie proof of the continuation andlor recurrence of material injury.
+On this basis the Commission found that there was prima facie proof of the recurrence of material injury.